 Malaysia is a middle-income country in Southeast Asia with a robust economy propelled by modern manufacturing and technology-driven industries.
 The positive outlook towards the economy and revival of most sectors in the post-pandemic period is a good sign for the employable population of the country.
 Though Malaysia has a literacy rate of 95%, the current concern for most companies is attracting the right skill sets and experience.
 Michael Page's talent trends report 2021 states that contractors and temporary staff will be in high demand soon.

-Malaysia's government is keen to introduce 5G by the end of 2021, but Malaysia ranks 3rd for fixed broadband download speed in Southeast Asia even without that.
+Malaysia's government has introduced 5G.
+However, Malaysia ranks 3rd for fixed broadband download speed in Southeast Asia even without that.
 On average, the mean internet speed in Malaysia was between 35.87-91.83 Mbps.

 Brief Information About Industries